Boerne City Lake Fishing Guide (August 2026) | Expert Tips & Spots

 Can I night fish at Boerne City Lake?

-Yes, the park stays open 365 days a year, and night fishing is permitted.
+Yes, the park stays open year-round, and night fishing is permitted.
 Summer night fishing particularly excels for catfish.
 Bring adequate lighting and insect repellent, and be aware that some facilities may have limited access after dark.

 How deep is Boerne City Lake?